AlvaKarlsson/portfolio3/README.md

 ## Deployment
 - The deployed version of the project works via Code Institute's mock terminal on the Heroku page.
-- The original code was written in GitHub
+- The original code was written in GitPod

 Deployment step by step:
 - Create new app in Heroku